PeterKernDev/restiview/DEV_NOTES.md

 - Release build command used by the project:
   - `flutter build appbundle --release`

+## REMINDERS (owner supplied)

+The project owner supplied the following hard constraints and reminders.
+These are authoritative and should be followed for all subsequent edits unless the owner explicitly authorizes a change.

+- Don’t change anything unless I have asked you to change it, or we have agreed the change.
+- Statements in an if should be enclosed in a block.
+- Remember all text messages should be stored in `strings.dart`.
+  - Example pattern: class AppStr { static const String strName = "String name"; }
+- Remember - `value` is deprecated and shouldn't be used.
+Use `initialValue` instead to set the initial value for form fields (deprecated after v3.33.0-1.0.pre).
+- Remember - `withOpacity` is deprecated and shouldn't be used.
+Use `.withValues()` to avoid precision loss.
+Try replacing deprecated members with the replacement.
+- Remember - always use braced blocks for for/if/while bodies and expand arrow or single-line callbacks into full blocks whenever the body performs more than one action or touches context/state.
+Guard any async gaps with a `mounted` check before using `context`, `ScaffoldMessenger`, or `setState`.
+- Remember not to use `MaterialStateProperty` — it is deprecated.
+- Remember `addScopedWillPopCallback` and `removeScopedWillPopCallback` are deprecated.
+- Remember we put the file name and a brief description in a comment at the top of every `*.dart` file.
+Preserve existing comments and add them if they are missing.
+- Don’t use `return` in a `finally` clause.
+- Don’t use `kDebugMode`; use `debugPrint` instead.

+NOTE: The code in `lib/review_request_details_screen.dart` contained three occurrences where `BuildContext` could be used across async gaps; these were corrected to guard with `mounted`.
+Follow the same pattern elsewhere when you find similar issues.

 Include or reference this section in code reviews and the repository README so new contributors see the conventions.

 ## Friend / Friend-request flow (summary)